Jewelry District (Los Angeles)

 The Jewelry District is a section of Downtown Los Angeles where a variety of jeweled products are sold.

 History

-The Jewelry District is predominantly made up of early twentieth-century buildings, when the number of registered vehicles in the county grew from 160,000 to 842,000 in a span of 10 years.
-Half of the area falls under the greater "Historic Core" of Downtown Los Angeles, which spans between Hill and Main Streets, and 3rd and 9th streets.
+The Jewelry District is predominantly made up of early twentieth-century buildings.
+Half of the area falls under the greater "Historic Core" of downtown Los Angeles, which spans between Hill and Main Streets, and 3rd and 9th streets.
 The median year in which the buildings in the area were built was 1923.
 The oldest building to remain in the district is located on 543 South Broadway Avenue—a three-story, 32,600-square-foot commercial space that is now occupied by Teresa's Bridals.
-Two of the earliest jewelers to establish stores in 1932 were the Laykin Diamond Company (Laykin et Cie) and Harry Winston & Co.
-Both stores were housed at the historic Alexandria Hotel on 5th street, just behind the district on S. Broadway.